nanometre380/fgsm-faceswap/README.md

 # FGSM-faceswap

-Trying FGSM attack on faceswap used in deepfake used for deepfake
+Trying FGSM attack on faceswap used for deepfake